slowernews/wisdom-tldr/chapters/chapter_1_self.md

 effort * talent = skill

-trade-able skills: figure out what skills you already have that you can charge for -->
+trade-able skills: figure out what skills you already have that you can charge for

+“The person who says he knows what he thinks but cannot express it usually does not know what he thinks.” -- Mortimer Adler

+teach something to a toddler to learn stuff

+the most credible people in any field are the people who have lived what they are preaching.
+Stop Hacking and do the work

+amateurs play for tricks, masters play for position -->

 > *'A real Dj has to know how to clear the floor.
 To know the worse it can happen and how to come back' -- James Altucher*